Software Developer

 Docker containerized development environment, with full support for vscode's remote-ssh functionality

-I have built, deployed and maintained a self-hosted Proxmox + Unraid rack server as a hobby.
-It has currently 50 running Docker services, 26TB of storage, 2TB of mirrored NVMe for data and a 500gb SATA SSD cache.
+I have built a whole ass 18U (19") server rack with a self-hosted Proxmox + Unraid node.
+It has currently over 70 running Docker containers, 7 virtual machines, 26TB of storage, 2TB of redundant NVMe for data and 500gb of SATA SSD cache.

-The Docker services include Plex, Home Assistant, NextCloud and some game servers (Minecraft, Factorio e.g.).
+The Docker services include Plex, Home Assistant, NextCloud, some game servers (Minecraft, Factorio e.g.) and a lot of big and small self-hosted goodness.

 AMD EPYC 7551P (32 cores 64 threads @ 2 GHz)